 But can they live up to the hype?
 Read on to find out if they’re actually worth shelling out the cash.

 For those of you who may not be familiar, at-home food sensitivity tests are a new-ish product on the market as part of a growing industry of consumer-directed healthcare offerings.
-Basically what this means is that more and more companies are popping up, offering everything from STI tests to lab tests like Vitamin D or B12, fertility tests, or yes things like these food sensitivity test which claim to tell you exactly which foods you should be avoiding for your best health.
-Prior to that these types of tests were available to consumers, but usually only through their “alternative medicine” providers- folks like naturopaths, chiropractors, etc.
+Basically, what this means is that more and more companies are popping up, offering everything from STI tests, to laboratory tests like Vitamin D or B12, fertility tests, or yes things like these food sensitivity tests.
+Which claim to tell you exactly which foods you should be avoiding for your best health.
+Prior to that these types of tests were available to consumers, but usually only through their “alternative medicine” providers – folks like naturopaths, chiropractors, etc.

 Basically, you order a test kit from the company, send them a sample (some use hair, some use blood) and within a few weeks you’ll receive a full report of which food items you ‘react’ to.
 From there you just… well that’s where it gets a little complicated.

-First, let’s back up a little bit.
 My first encounter with food sensitivity testing was actually several years ago.
 I had a client come in for an appointment who had this type of test done (through her naturopath I’ll add), who attended her appointment with a pages long report showing all of the foods and her various “sensitivities”.
 A few that stand out in my memory were eggs, cow’s milk, and mushrooms.
 But there were others.
 Many, many others.
-The foods were also ranked from severe sentivities, to moderate, to mild.
+The foods were also ranked from severe sensitivities to moderate to mild.
 Over the years I’ve had more clients who have previously done these types of tests, and one thing I noticed time and time again was that almost everyone was coming back with the same sensitivity results.
-Eggs, cow’s milk, fruits. and vegetables like bell peppers and berries, and of course wheat were consistently problematic for almost everyone taking these tests.
+Eggs, cow’s milk, fruits and vegetables, like bell peppers and berries, and of course wheat was consistently problematic for almost everyone taking these tests.
 Strange.

-So, now you might be asking what’s the state of the science beheind at-home food sensitivity testing?
-I want to be clear just in case anyone is wondering about it- these types of home tests are not the same as a test you would get done in an Allergist’s office for a true food allergy test.
+So, now you might be asking what’s the state of the science behind at-home food sensitivity testing?
+I want to be clear just in case anyone is wondering about it – these types of home tests are not the same as a test you would get done in an Allergist’s office for a true food allergy test.
 At-home food sensitivity tests look at a type of antibody in the blood called IgG (immunoglobulin G).
 Based on the results of these antibodies present in the blood, they claim to be able to tell which foods you’re “reacting” to.
 If you are curious about how food allergy tests are performed and properly diagnosed, read this article.

 The problem?
 It’s not actually testing for anything real.